hmlongco/Factory/README.md

 Note the line in our preview code where we’re gone back to our container and registered a new closure on our factory.
 This function overrides the default factory closure.

 Now when our preview is displayed `ContentView` creates a `ContentViewModel` which in turn depends on `myService` using the Injected property wrapper.
-But when the factory is asked for an instance of `MyServiceType` it now returns a `MockService2` instance instead of the `MyService` instance originally defined.
+But when the factory is asked for an instance of `MyServiceType` it now returns a `MockService2` instead of the `MyService` type originally defined.

 We can do this because we originally cast the result of the myService factory to be the protocol `MyServiceType`.
 And since `MockService2` conforms to the `MyServiceType` protocol, we’re good and we can replace one with the other.